Welcome to Year 3

 Handwriting is extremely important in Year 3 as we will begin to join letters therefore we will also be sending home handwriting homework for the children to practise the join we have learned that week.
 It is imperative that children form letters in the correct way and orientation.

 Topic homework is set termly and we would love to see as many completed from the sheet as possible.
-This term our topic is Urban Pioneers, which focuses on Our Local Environment and a variety of Art techniques.
+This term our topic is Through the Ages, which focuses on the Stone Age, Bronze Age and Iron Age.
+Please try to complete at least one activity per week.

-Spelling Shed is full of games which are geared to encourage your child with spelling tricky and common exception words.
+Spelling Shed via www.edshed.com - is full of games which are geared to encourage your child with spelling tricky and common exception words.
 Logins can be found in the front of your homework book.

 Reading Books will be changed once the child has finished reading their book.
 There is a basket in each classroom for children to put their book.